 5.2.1: Linking Objective 1: To recognise the role played by assets and liabilities in international banking in accordance with Ghanaian banks

-As observed in data findings and analysis, the role of asset liability management is very effective on the performance GCB an ADB that are positively influencing the balance sheet.
+As observed in data findings and analysis, in figure 7, the role of asset liability management is very effective on the performance GCB an ADB that are positively influencing the balance sheet.
 Based on the survey, the researcher determined that GCB and ADB are deeply concentrating on asset liability management that are them to mobilize their savings effectively.
 ADB and GCB are able to maintain the acceptable profitability and minimized the risk of interest risk and provided adequate amount of liquidity comprehensively as well.
 The role of assets and liabilities has made ADB and GCB to adapt to the changes that occur in the market in terms of risk.
 The net interest margin have considerably improved and maximized their income by comprehensively quantify to the exposure to risk.
 Thus, effective asset liability management has helped ADB and GCB in managing the mix, volume, maturity, rate sensitivity, quality and the liquidity of liabilities and assets so as to receive a prearranged adequate ratio of risk or reward.

 5.2.2: Linking Objective 2: To analyse the importance of managing assets and liabilities in International banking in Ghanaian banks